 You can go snorkeling with the pride of Maui at turtle town with your family, take surf lessons on Maui with your friends, plan a delicious Hawaiian-style beach BBQ for a celebration, beach hopping, or just lay flat out in the sun and work on perfecting and sculpting the well deserved Hawaiian tan.

 Enjoy these top beaches in the Maui article and absorb that vitamin sea you deserve.
-Here are different Maui beaches and the best beaches list.

 1. Hamoa Beach